toptal/chewy/README.md

   end
   ```

-However, it is quite possible that your type definition will be supported by Witchcraft™ technology out of the box in the most of the cases.
+However, it is quite possible that your index definition will be supported by Witchcraft™ technology out of the box in the most of the cases.

 ### Raw Import